 - Projects that address emerging threats, including cybersecurity and drones.

 - Projects that enable continuous operation of critical business and government functions including those essential to human health, safety, and/or economic security.

 Given the evolving threat landscape, DHS/FEMA must continuously evaluate the national risk profile and set priorities that help ensure appropriate allocation of scarce security dollars.
-In assessing the national risk profile for FY 2020, four priority areas attract the most concern.
+In assessing the national risk profile for FY 2021, five priority areas attract the most concern.

 - Enhancing cybersecurity (including election security)